pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

-Which namedtuple you choose for your project depends on your preferences for the names in the database schema: if you want the names to resemble the names of domain event classes in the library, then use the ``StoredEvent`` namedtuple.
+Which namedtuple you choose for your project depends on your preferences for the names in the database schema: if you want the names to resemble the attributes of domain event classes in the library, then use the ``StoredEvent`` namedtuple.
 Otherwise, use the ``SequencedItem`` namedtuple, or define a namedtuple that more closely suits your purpose.